rubenwe/PlanningAI/README.md

 ## Usage
 You can use the system including the agents or just the planning on its own.

-The following examples are based show an easy scenario in which we want an agent to find a way to fill their belly.
+The following examples show a basic scenario in which we want an agent to find a way to fill their belly.

 ### State